 How far in advance do you start planning what to buy?
 What are the steps in the buying process? and who has the final say?

-In terms of 'steps' in its basic form it starts with an OTB number (Open to buy, how much money you have to spend) and a sales plan number (how many units or cash you have for a period, comes from finance and agreed with CEO / CFO etc).
-Use the sales number to work bottom up, either by planning store sales or brand sales for the season and match it back.
+In terms of 'steps' in its basic form, it starts with an OTB number (Open to buy, how much money you have to spend) and a sales plan number (how many units or cash you have for a period, comes from finance and agreed with CEO / CFO, etc).
+Use the sales number to work bottom-up, either by planning store sales or brand sales for the season and match it back.
 Then apportion OTB based on growth plans for the season.
 Eg. if you think Kors is going to grow by 5% and have more stores, you will need to grow its OTB accordingly.
 Also, depends on how much stock you will open a season with and how much will be sold out in sale.
-Lots of pro rating was generally used!
-Final say always lies with the buying / merch director at sign off meetings.
+Lots of pro-rating was generally used!
+The final say always lies with the buying/merch director at sign off meetings.

 How do you set the strategy for what to spend money on and with whom?

-Strategy came from meetings with both buyers and brands.
+The strategy came from meetings with both buyers and brands.
 Seeing what growth, they planned for themselves as a brand and we would plan similar as long as we believed in it.
-Obviously, also depends on OTB available from company as a whole.
+Obviously, also depends on OTB available from the company as a whole.

 What sort of information are you usually happy to share with the supplier?